medic/medic-docs/development/workflow.md

 Each day developers post our objectives in the #dailies Slack channel for the previous and current day and discuss any potential blockers.
 If a issue will not be completed within an iteration time frame that should be discussed.

-There are optional daily standup meetings, at 9am UTC (10am CEST) and 8pm UTC (9am NZST).
-Show up if you want, it's a good place to check in and discuss issues.
+There are optional daily standup meetings twice a day roughly 12 hours apart.
+Show up to whichever one fits with your timezone.
+It's a good place to check in and discuss issues.

 ## Weekly Call

 Each week the team meets on a call to discuss progress and plans for the next week.
-Someone reports back to #weeklies to update the wider team.
+Notes are taken in the [agenda doc](https://docs.google.com/document/d/14AuJ7SerLuOPESBjQlJqpBtzwSAoVf5ykTT7fjyJBT0/edit#).
+Someone reports back so our progress can be reported in #medic-news for the wider team.

-## Fortnightly Iterations
+## Monthly Goals

-We strive to do fortnightly iterations with feature reviews and deployment to our beta/testing market.
-An iteration begins with a meeting where the relevant issues are discussed, prioritized and assigned.

-At the end of each iteration we have a meeting where working code is demonstrated and acceptance by stake holders is confirmed.
-Issues are closed or moved to a ready or released state and new issues are potentially opened if unfinished work or new issues are discovered.
+At the end of each month we review progress and plan the goals for the next month.

 ## Coding